2023 - Research.com Computer Science in Switzerland Leader Award

 2022 - Research.com Computer Science in Switzerland Leader Award

-2012 - IEEE Fellow For contributions to three-dimensional computer vision
+2008 - IEEE Fellow For contributions to mobile, networked, and micro-scale robots

 This overview was generated by a machine learning system which analysed the scientist’s body of work.
 If you have any feedback, you can contact us here.